damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 </div>
 </div>

+## Let's talk more about it?

+Please keep the comments coming!
+We'll be glad to hear your impressions, opinions, questions, ideas, and feedback on our direction towards Conversational Development.
+Use the hashtag _#ConvDev_ to join the discussion.

+Thank you again for your massive collaboration, the entire GitLab Team was super excited to see everyone popping up in the event chat and social media feeds!

+We'll be happy to see you again in our next webcast on September 29th for an introduction to Cycle Analytics and a 8.12 Feature Release demo.
+[Register here][cycle-analytics-webcast-reg].

 As always, if you have any questions feel free to comment on this post or [tweet at us][gitlab-twitter].

 <!-- identifiers -->